Merry Christmas Baby: Renditions

 Rock & roll musician Chuck Berry recorded a version of "Merry Christmas Baby".
 In 1958, Chess Records released it as a single from the album St. Louis to Liverpool, which reached number 71 on the Billboard Hot 100.

 R&B duo Ike and Tina Turner recorded a rendition that was released as a single on Warner Bros Records in 1964.

 In 1971, rock & roll musician Elvis Presley recorded a blues version for his album Elvis Sings The Wonderful World of Christmas as well as a single.
 It was recorded as an 8-minute version but was whittled down to 5:44 on the album.

-Rock musician Bruce Springsteen and the E Street Band have been known to cover the song throughout the years and their live version was featured on the 1987 A Very Special Christmas album.
+Bruce Springsteen and the E Street Band have been known to cover the song throughout the years and their live version was featured on the 1987 A Very Special Christmas album.